Ntalapro/SpringBootTaskManager/README.md

 # SpringBootTaskManager
 TaskManager application backend in Java SpringBoot.
-This application has a non persistent database.
+This application has a nonpersistent database.
+# No Delete Feature, Frontend, and a Persistent Database.